 View Sample Files

 In 1890, the Tennessee Confederate Soldiers' Home opened on the grounds of the Hermitage Plantation, former residence of Andrew Jackson.
 The Soldiers' Home provided care and housing for aging Confederate veterans who resided in Tennessee.
 Prior to admission into the facility, these veterans submitted applications to a review board.
 The applications contain questions designed to determine the applicants need and legitimacy for state funded care.
 In some cases, no application is available, but names and details are listed in one of two ledgers kept by the home.
-These records are now indexed and available at the Tennessee State Library and Archives.
+These records are now indexed and available (as Record Group 2) at the Tennessee State Library and Archives.

 The index is alphabetical by surname, and when available, the applicant's county of residence, military unit, and date of application are included.
 Most of the index data is taken directly from the applications or the ledgers.
 However, some data is incomplete or illegible, and supplemental sources were used to create the index entry.
 These supplemental sources include the two volumes of Tennesseans in the Civil War and additional materials contained in the applicant’s file such as letters of recommendation and verification.